lenderpanel

 Recently asked questions about conveyancing in Quedgeley

-I am buying my first flat in Quedgeley with the aid of help to buy.
-The developers would not budge the amount so I negotiated five thousand pounds worth of additionals instead.
-The house builders rep told me not disclose to my lawyer about this extras as it will adversely affect my mortgage with the lender.
-Is this normal?.
+I am buying my first flat in Quedgeley with a loan from Chelsea Building Society.
+The builders would not budge the price so I negotiated 6k of extras instead.
+The house builders rep told me not reveal to my lawyer about this side-deal as it would impact my loan with the bank.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.